7 Big Reasons Your Content Marketing Is Failing (And How To Fix Them)

 How to fix it

-Describe how best marketing works when supported by the other departments (and how marketing can also support them).
+- Describing how marketing works best when supported by the other departments (and how marketing can also support them).

-Sometimes the biggest hurdle is getting everyone on the same page and agreeing to adopt these new approaches, but if you focus on the success other businesses like yours have been seeing, it might be easier to break through.
+Sometimes the biggest hurdle is getting everyone on the same page and agreeing to adopt these new approaches, but if you start by getting leadership on your side, it is far easier to break through.

 Above all, don’t give up